-- 7.2 Staff on spinal column points 4 to 13 received the real living wage increase from 1 October 2022.
-They received the difference between the £1925 increase less the living wage increase already paid from 1 April 2022. - 7.3 Pay negotiations for 2023/24 are on-going.
-An increase of £1000 per spinal column point and a £500 unconsolidated payment has been offered.
-The offer includes changes to the spinal column points for the lowest paid to build in pay differential from the living wage rate.
-An extra two days leave for staff on CMG11-14 with less than five years' service has also been included in the offer.
-The offer has been rejected and UNISON are balloting members on strike action.
-The pay scales included in the policy are the 2022/23 pay scales, pending the agreement of the 2023/24 pay award. - 7.4 The £12 per hour Living Wage uplift announced on 24 October will be implemented on the 1 November 2023. - 7.5 New Senior Management arrangements have been implemented with the appointment of the Senior Leadership Board and new Heads of Service.
-The revised pay is within the current grading system. - 7.6 Included in section 10.2 is the requirement for any redundancy or severance package of £100,000 to be approved by Full Council.
+- 7.3 The £12 per hour Living Wage uplift announced on 24 October was implemented on the 1 November 2023.
+Staff who received the living wage increase on 1 November will receive the £1925 per annum uplift backdated from 1 April 2023 up to 31 October and then receive the living wage increase from 1 November. - 7.4 New Senior Management arrangements have been implemented with the appointment of the Senior Leadership Board and new Heads of Service.
+The revised pay is within the current grading system. - 7.5 Included in section 10.2 is the requirement for any redundancy or severance package of £100,000 to be approved by Full Council.
 This is not a new requirement but has been included in the Officer Pay Policy to reflect the position.